 Amazon’s purchase of Whole Foods last year was a definite tipping point in the retail real estate landscape.
 The online giant, already thought of as the leading threat to brick-and-mortar retailing, squarely became a significant player in the physical-store place with the ownership of the country’s largest specialty grocer and its 450 stores.
-This wasn’t supposed to happen.
+This shift wasn’t supposed to happen.

 It also benefits both Aldi and Kohl’s in brand exposure to customers that potentially didn’t previously shop at one of them.
 Plus, both target cost-conscious consumers.

-This would give Walmart access to a whole new customer base that it hasn’t attracted before.
+This M&A would give Walmart access to a whole new customer base that it hasn’t attracted before.
 Reportedly Nordstrom customers are 55 percent less likely to shop at a Walmart than the average American.

 Other than Nordstrom, Walmart could have something in the works with Lord & Taylor.
 It started selling the luxury chain’s goods on its website late last year, improving the reach of the two to very different demographics.